 There is no time like the present to explore domestic travel and vacation options.
 One of the hotspots this season includes Nebraska.
 While this midwestern state is popularly recognized for its prairies and dunes, Nebraska is also the perfect ‘get-away’ for those on a budget.
-So have a look at our sampling of top free things to do in Nebraska and enjoy you Nebraska road trip the pocket-friendly way!
+So have a look at our sampling of top free things to do in Nebraska and enjoy the Nebraska road trip in a pocket-friendly way!

 Top 12 Great & Free Things to Do in Nebraska

 There are plenty of ‘touristy’ things to do in Nebraska even if you are not confined by a budget.
 However, if you are looking at deriving the most out of your visit here then read on and find out the top 12 free things to do in Nebraska.

 But before that, have a quick overview of cheap things to do in Nebraska through the below slides: